-(2) To achieve Quality of Mobility in society without any traffic accidents and where everyone can travel freely and safely, the Company has been working continually to develop safety technology with high quality and reliability.
-In addition to its long-nurtured sensing technology, the Company intends to contribute to the development of Automated Driving (AD) technology by refining its Artificial Intelligence (AI) and information technologies.
-Rigorously abiding by the commitment to "Quality," which has been unchanged since its foundation, the Company will continue to deliver a future mobility society with high security.
+(2) The Company aims to achieve Quality of Mobility in society without any traffic accidents and where everyone can travel freely and safely.
+To this end, the Company has been working continually to develop sensing technology with high quality and reliability.
+Going forward, the Company intends to deliver a future mobility society with high security through increasingly sophisticated Artificial Intelligence (AI) and software technologies.